Argyres-Douglas Theories, Modularity of Minimal Models and Refined Chern-Simons: Relation with refined Chern-Simons

 The $(A_1, A_{2N})$ AD theories are constructed by compactifying M5 branes on a sphere $\Sigma_{N}$ with one irregular singularity.
 The Higgs field of the corresponding Hitchin system has the asymptotic behavior

-where $z$ is the coordinate of the disk and $\sigma^3$ is the third Pauli matrix and the sigularity is place at the infinity.
+where $z$ is the coordinate of the disk, and $\sigma^3$ is the third Pauli matrix.
+The singularity is placed at the infinity.
 There is one $\mathbb{C}^\ast$ action on the disk and another $\mathbb{C}^\ast$ action on the Higgs bundle.
 To compute the Coulomb branch indices, the AD theories are further placed on $L(k,1)\times S^1$, therefore the M5 branes are on $L(k,1)\times S^1\times \Sigma_N$.

 Now recall the construction of $SU(N)$ refined CS theory \cite{Aganagic:2011sg}.
 Consider the M-theory on

 where $T^{\ast}M$ is the cotangent bundle of a three-manifold $M$ and $TN$ is the Taub-NUT space twisted along the $S^1$.
 The twisting is defined such that going around the $S^1$ circle, the complex coordinates ($z_1$, $z_2$) of the $TN$ rotate by